Package Leaflet: Information for the User

 The recommended dose is 1-2 drops in the affected eye(s) twice a day (morning and evening).

-You may need several weeks to achieve a stable response to treatment.
+It may take several weeks to achieve a stable response to treatment.

-Substitution therapy (monotherapy): If you are using another medication for glaucoma and your doctor has told you to replace it with Betoptic Suspension, on the first day you should continue with the same treatment and also administer 1 drop of Betoptic Suspension in the eye(s) twice a day.
-The next day, discontinue the initial medication and continue only with Betoptic Suspension, at the usual dose.
+Substitution therapy (monotherapy): If you are using another medication for glaucoma and your doctor has indicated that you should switch to Betoptic Suspension, on the first day, continue with the same treatment and also administer 1 drop of Betoptic Suspension in the eye(s) twice a day.
+The next day, stop the initial medication and continue only with Betoptic Suspension, with the usual dose.

-Substitution therapy (polytherapy): If you are being treated with several medications for glaucoma, your doctor will indicate the dosing regimen, adjusting one medication at a time, with intervals of at least one week.
+Substitution therapy (multiple therapy): If you are being treated with several medications for glaucoma, your doctor will indicate the dosage schedule, adjusting one medication at a time, with intervals of at least one week.

-To achieve a greater reduction in intraocular pressure, your ophthalmologist may prescribe other medications that you should use in conjunction with this medication.
+To achieve greater reduction of intraocular pressure, your ophthalmologist may prescribe other medications that you should use in combination with this medication.

 Use in elderly patients

-It is recommended to start treatment with the lowest recommended dose of betaxolol, as older patients are likely to have age-related conditions, such as cardiac problems or peripheral vascular diseases.
+It is recommended to start treatment with the lowest recommended dose of betaxolol, as elderly patients are likely to have age-related conditions, such as heart problems or peripheral vascular diseases.

 If the clinical response is not adequate, your doctor may modify the dose to 2 drops of Betoptic Suspension in the affected eye(s) twice a day (morning and evening) with due precautions.